-Back in 2012, City Commissioners Diane Glasser and Pam Bushnell were both reelected unopposed, which means their constituents were pretty much happy with the way they were doing things over in City hall.
+In 2012, City Commissioners Diane Glasser and Pam Bushnell were both re-elected unopposed, which means their constituents were pretty much happy with how they were doing things over in City hall.

-Besides overseeing two large areas in Tamarac, being a city commissioner is a lucrative part-time job as well, so it would be a shame if anyone ended up running unopposed.
-For instance, a commissioner in Tamarac makes $29,000 annually plus each get a hefty $700 a month car allowance, as well as a host of other benefits like health insurance, 401K, and expenses.
+Besides overseeing two large areas in Tamarac, being a city commissioner is also a lucrative part-time job, so it would be a shame if anyone ended up running unopposed.
+For instance, a commissioner in Tamarac makes $29,000 annually, plus each gets a hefty $700 a month car allowance, as well as a host of other benefits like health insurance, 401K, and expenses.

-If you are someone with some chutzpah, who has a good business background, great leadership and people skills, is honest, and has some great ideas to make your district better, then let’s get working.
+If you are someone with some chutzpah, have a good business background, outstanding leadership and people skills, are honest, and have some great ideas to make your district better, then let’s get working.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsDecember 1, 2023Broward County Schools Opens 2024/25 School Choice Options

 - NewsNovember 19, 2023Talk Media Named 2023 Finalist by the Florida Press Club